Mesud II: Reign

 Mesud was the eldest son of Kaykaus II.
 He spent part of his youth as an exile in the Crimea and lived for a time in Constantinople, then the capital of the Byzantine Empire.
 He appears first in Anatolia in 1280 as a pretender to the throne.
 In 1284 the new Ilkhanid Sultan Ahmed Tekuder deposed and executed the Seljuq sultan Kaykhusraw III and installed Mesud in his place.
 Ahmad's successor, Arghun, divided the Seljuq lands and granted Konya and the western half of the kingdom to the deposed sultan's two young sons.
 Mesud invaded with a small force, had the two boys killed, and established himself in the city in 1286.

 Mesud led several campaigns against the emerging Turkmen principalities, the Beyliks, always on behalf of the Mongols and usually with Mongol troops.
 Notable among these is the expedition beginning late in 1286 against the Germiyanids.
 The Germiyanids were a warlike band of Turkmen ancestry, settled by the Seljuqs a generation before in southwestern Anatolia to keep the more unruly Turkmen nomads in check.
 Mesud conducted the campaign under the tutelage of the vizier and elder statesman, Fakhr al-Din Ali.
 Though there were a few successes on the battlefield, the highly mobile Germiyanids remained a significant force in the region.
 Mesud and his Mongol allies conducted similarly futile expeditions against the Karamanids, Eshrefids and Ottomans.

 In 1297 in an atmosphere characterized by intrigue and near constant revolt against the distant Ilkhan authority, both on the part of Mongol officers and local Turkoman potentates, the hapless Mesud was implicated in a plot against the Ilkhanate.
 He was pardoned but deprived of his throne and confined in Tabriz.
 He was replaced with Kayqubad III who soon became involved in a similar plot and was executed by Mahmud Ghazan.
 The impoverished Mesud returned to the throne in 1303.

 By 1308, Mesud was dead, the last member of the Seljuks of Rum.

-According to Rustam Shukurov, Mesud II "had dual Christian and Muslim identity, an identity which was further complicated by dual Turkic/Persian and Greek ethnic identity".

 Findings in 2015 propose his grave has been identified in Samsun.

+In popular culture

+In the Turkish TV Series Kuruluş: Osman (2014–2019), he is portrayed by the Turkish actors, Sener Savas and later Kubilay Penbeklioğlu.